 In the middle of the night, early on Veteran’s Day, someone removed and burned the flag.
 Lash said the College would not fly the U.S. or any flag while he initiated a series of discussions with students, hoping to refocus the discussion on “racist, misogynistic, Islamophobic, anti-immigrant, anti-Semitic acts.”

-But instead of tamping down the problem, Lash set off.
+But instead of tamping down the problem, Lash set off a national firestorm.